-In 2016, the American Academy of Pediatrics released an update on its guidelines for children’s exposure to screens and medias.
+In 2016, the American Academy of Pediatrics released an update on its guidelines for children’s exposure to screens and media.
 According to their recommendations, children between 18 and 24 months of age can be exposed to high-quality children’s media if you help them understand what they are seeing, and between 2 to 5 years old they can watch up to 90 minutes a day of high-quality children’s programs.

-The organization Zero to Three has some important reflections on how to use technological media to support your kid’s learning and development, as well as his memory and attention skills.
+The organization Zero to Three has some important reflections on how to use technological media to support your kid’s learning and development, as well as their memory and attention skills.
 Here are some of the highlights:

 - Aid your child in connecting what you’ve seen together on a screen with real-life objects and situations.
 You can point out animals you recognize from a loved cartoon program, or activities you’ve seen on a tablet game.

-- Be careful not to overwhelm your child with loud sounds and vivid colors of a screen.
+- Be careful not to overwhelm your child with loud sounds and vivid colors on a screen.
 Even if it’s just the TV playing on the background, this can be distracting for young children.

 - Avoid situations in which your child is having screen-time or using digital media without supervision.